Xeverous/filter_spirit/doc/user/how_filters_work.md

 # these are not [yet] supported by FS:
 CustomAlertSound "None"
-CustomAlertSound None
 CustomAlertSound ""
 PlayAlertSound None
 PlayAlertSoundPositional None
 ```

+Note that:

-Note: `CustomAlertSound ""` is equivalent to `CustomAlertSound None`.
+- `CustomAlertSound ""` and `CustomAlertSound "None"` are functionally equivalent.
+- `CustomAlertSound None` is not valid.

 ## `Sockets` and `SocketGroup`